akka/akka/akka-docs/src/main/paradox/additional/schema-evolution.md

 An example of a Journal which may implement this pattern is MongoDB, however other databases such as PostgreSQL and Cassandra could also do it because of their built-in JSON capabilities.

-In this aproach, the `EventAdapter` is used as the marshalling layer: it serializes the events to/from JSON.
+In this approach, the `EventAdapter` is used as the marshalling layer: it serializes the events to/from JSON.
 The journal plugin notices that the incoming event type is JSON (for example by performing a `match` on the incoming event) and stores the incoming object directly.